What are the benefits of homeownership?

 Equity

-Paying a mortgage builds equity in your property.
-Equity is the value you personally own in your home versus that which a bank ‘owns’ due to a mortgage.
-When you rent a property, your rent goes to the owner and when you leave the property you leave with just your personal belongings.
-In comparison, when you purchase a property and pay a mortgage, a portion of your monthly payment goes towards paying off the principal debt, thereby increasing your ownership in your property with every payment.
-The balance of your monthly payment goes to your lender as an interest payment.
-Should you decide to sell your property you should walk away with increased equity due to the principal you have paid back and, assuming a stable housing market and economy.
+Equity is the value you personally own in your home versus that which a bank owns due to a mortgage.
+When you purchase a property and pay a mortgage, a portion of your monthly payment goes towards paying off the principal debt, and the rest goes to your lender as an interest payment.
+Each payment you make to the principal debt increases your ownership in your property.

 Being a homeowner means you benefit from any improvements you make to enhance the appearance or livability of your property.
 In turn, this should also increase the value of your property in the long run.